Bounds for standard $L$-functions: Introduction

 \subsection{Acknowledgments}

-We would like to thank V. Blomer, R. Beuzart-Plessis, P. Garrett, G. Harcos, P. Sarnak, E. Lapid, Ph.
+We would like to thank V. Blomer, R. Beuzart-Plessis, P. Garrett, G. Harcos, Yueke Hu, P. Sarnak, E. Lapid, Ph.
 Michel, Y. Sakellaridis, A. Venkatesh and Liyang Yang for helpful discussions and feedback.
+We are especially grateful to the anonymous referees for their careful reading and for several useful comments and corrections.
 Much of this paper was written while the author was an Assistant Professor at ETH Zurich, during the Hausdorff Trimester Program \emph{Harmonic Analysis and Analytic Number Theory} hosted by the Hausdorf Research Institute for Mathematics.
 This paper was completed at the Institute for Advanced Study, where the author was supported by the National Science Foundation under Grant No. DMS-1926686.
+The paper was revised at Aarhus University, where the author is supported by a research grant (VIL54509) from VILLUM FONDEN.
 We are grateful to each of these institutions for their excellent working conditions.